Pablommr/kubernetes-eks/README.md

 Action to apply artifacts files in your [EKS](https://aws.amazon.com/pt/eks/) cluster.

-This action enables you to apply kubernetes artifacts files just pointing the path where your file is.
+This action allows you to apply Kubernetes artifact files by simply pointing to the path where your file is located.

 <br>